openstack/ironic-specs/specs/approved/vnc-console.rst

 Horizon's VNC console is not supported for the ironic nodes provisioned by Nova.
-This spec intents to extend that to grapical console via the novnc proxy.
+This spec intents to extend that to graphical console via the novnc proxy.

 The end user will be able to get workable vnc console url from baremetal
 server: